Important: Coronavirus (COVID-19) update

 - accident and emergency services – not including emergency treatment if admitted to hospital

-- family planning services – this does not include termination of pregnancy or infertility treatment
+- family planning services – this does not include abortion or infertility treatment

 - treatment for most infectious diseases, including sexually transmitted infections (STIs)

-Furthermore, there are certain categories of people who are exempt from charges.
+There are also certain categories of people who are exempt from charges.